SybelBlue/slides/main-slides.md

 > programmers who subconsciously view themselves
 > as artists will enjoy what they do and
-> will **do it better**.
+> will do it better.
 <!-- .element: class="fragment good" data-fragment-index="1" -->

 -- Donald Knuth, Author of "The Art of Programming"
 <!-- .element: class="fragment citation" data-fragment-index="1" -->

-Note: Though some disagree with me, I believe that there is value in letting disciplines be practiced both as arts and sciences.
-There is a quote by a giant in the field that I think about all the time, “Programmers who subconsciously view themselves as artists will enjoy what they do and will do it better.”
-If joy and improvement are not good motivations to embrace computing as an art, I don’t know what is.
+Note:
+- some disagree: practice disciplines as both arts and sciences.
+- quote
+- joy and improvement are not good motivations to embrace computing as art

 --- <!-- .slide: data-auto-animate -->